-This guide published by the Toronto police aims to bridge the gap between P.O.’s and the trans community; it offers information for trans people regarding reporting a crime, testifying in court, and navigating the sexual assault investigation process as a trans person.
-It also states that LGBTQ+ people are allowed to ask for an LGBTQ+ community liaison when dealing with law enforcement.
+This guide published by the Toronto police aims to bridge the gap between police officers and the trans community; it offers information for trans people regarding reporting a crime, testifying in court, and navigating the sexual assault investigation process as a trans person.
+It also states that LGBTQ+ people can ask for an LGBTQ+ community liaison when dealing with law enforcement.

 Investigators will keep you up to date about case status, bail conditions, court dates, and final sentencing.
 They will also keep you connected with victim services.

 It is upon investigation that the police will decide whether to lay charges or not.
-If charged, the assailant is arrested and tried, and becomes “the accused.”
+The assailant is arrested and tried, if charged.
+They become “the accused.”
 However, the police can choose not to charge the assailant; this usually means there is not enough evidence.

-If the accused is charged, most sexual assault cases will have a preliminary hearing; this is a pre-trial, where it is determined whether there is enough evidence to go to trial.
+Most sexual assault cases will have a preliminary hearing.
+This is a pre-trial.
+The case goes to trail if the courts determine there is enough evidence.
 More information about the evidence used in sexual assault trials can be found here.

-The accused will make multiple court appearances throughout this time, and may be let out on bail – however a condition of bail will be a No Contact Order, so they will not be able to contact you.
+The accused makes multiple court appearances throughout this time, and may be let out on bail.
+Sometimes, a condition of bail will be a No-Contact Order but not always.
 The victim only has to appear at the preliminary hearing, and the criminal trial.